 How it works: Walk for 1 minute; sprint for 30 seconds.
 Repeat this circuit for 15 to 20 minutes at whatever intensity is right for you.
 It’s a much more effective way to burn fat than running for hours.
 Alternate with yoga to elongate muscles and center yourself, and you're golden.

 7. Sleep 7 to 9 hours every night.

 Seven to nine hours of sleep is essential to maintain healthy body composition.
 Your body perceives lack of sleep as a stress, which raises cortisol, increasing sugar cravings and fat storage.
 Ever notice how you crave sugar and carbs the day after you haven’t slept well?
-Also, if you’re chugging coffee because you’re not sleeping enough, you’re burning out your adrenals and driving up cortisol.
-Unplug from your devices, and get to bed by 11pm latest.
+Unplug from your devices and try to get to bed at a reasonable hour.